arduino/help-center-content/content/Custom/Hubs/Education-Support.md

   <div class="info-item">
     <p class="info-title">Arduino's Educators Community</p>
     <p>
       Are you an educator that wants to implement hands on learning?
-Here you will find the link to our Arduino Education Discord community, and a survey to participate in ongoing research activities.
+Here you will find the link to our <b>Arduino Education Discord community</b>, and a survey to participate in <b>ongoing research activities</b>.
 Leave your details and we will reach out to you!
     </p>
     <a class="link-chevron-right" href="https://arduinoconnect374011.typeform.com/to/XBS4s67d">Join the Arduino's Educators Community</a>
   </div>